Chideraozigbo/Plant-Disease-Recognition-System/readme.md

 # Plant Disease Diagnosis System

 This project is a plant disease diagnosis system that helps identify diseases in plants based on images uploaded by users.
 It utilizes a pre-trained deep learning model to make predictions about the type of disease affecting the plant.
-This project is done as my final year degree exam for the award of Bachelor of Science in Computer Science.
+This project was done as my final year degree exam for the award of Bachelor of Science in Computer Science.

 ## Features